-As tax reporting time rolls around again, you’ve probably started investigating your cryptocurrency holdings and potential tax obligations.
+If you own and use any crypto personally or in business, you’ve probably started investigating your potential tax obligations.
 But how is cryptocurrency taxed?
 The answer can be complicated.

 With the rise of cryptocurrency and altcoins, more nations are looking to formalise their taxation guidelines to help people identify the taxability of cryptocurrency.
 With the absence of such formal guidelines, many people remain unsure if cryptocurrency in general is taxable– the timing for when they become taxable, and how they taxed.